Klippel–Feil syndrome

 Klippel–Feil syndrome (KFS), also known as cervical vertebral fusion syndrome, is a rare congenital condition characterized by the abnormal fusion of any two of the seven bones in the neck (cervical vertebrae).
-It results in a limited ability to move the neck and shortness of the neck, resulting in the appearance of a low hairline.
+It can result in a limited ability to move the neck and shortness of the neck, resulting in the appearance of a low hairline.
+Most people only have one or two of those symptoms so it may not be noticeable without medical imaging.

 The syndrome is difficult to diagnose, as it occurs in a group of patients affected with many different abnormalities who can only be unified by the presence of fused or segmental cervical vertebrae.
 KFS is not always genetic and not always known about on the date of birth.

 The disease was initially reported in 1884 by Maurice Klippel and André Feil from France.
-In 1919, in his Doctor of Philosophy thesis, André Feil suggested another classification of the syndrome, encompassing not only deformation of the cervical spine, but also deformation of the lumbar and thoracic spine.
+In 1919, André Feil suggested another classification of the syndrome, encompassing not only deformation of the cervical spine, but also deformation of the lumbar and thoracic spine.